rgrmra/ft_display_file/README.md

 ## main.c

 In the end, we will create the main function, that will manage all the rules.
-If args are equals 2 it calls the function `ft_display_file()` passing the path and the name of the file; if args are equals 1 it will return 1 and display the message "File name missing."; if the args are greater than 2 it will return 1 and display the message "Too many arguments.".
+If _args_ are equals 2 it will call the function `ft_display_file()` passing the path and the name of the file; if _args_ are equals 1 it will return 1 and display the message "File name missing."; if the _args_ are greater than 2 it will return 1 and display the message "Too many arguments.".

 ```c
 int	main(int argc, char **argv)